outdreamer/build-a-cure-1/docs/solution.md

 ## Transforming problem into solved problem

-  - every time you transform a problem into a solved problem, you risk losing information or using a structure thats inappropriate for that problem (if a problem is in a state of flux & about to become another type, or about to merge with another problem, making the default solution method inadequate)
+  - every time you transform a problem into a solved problem, you risk losing information or using a structure thats inappropriate for that problem

+    - if a problem is in a state of flux & about to become another type, or about to merge with another problem, making the default solution method inadequate
+    - if info is misleading or incomplete

-  - every problem can be translated into the common solved problems, but some are more optimal than others, some have requirements that are fulfilled, some are more adjacent (require less transforms) to the problem
+  - every problem can be translated into the common solved problems:

+    - some are more optimal than others
+    - some have requirements that are fulfilled
+    - some are more adjacent (require less transforms) to the problem